A.C. Cuellar, 2 Other Officials Nabbed In Weslaco Water Plant Bribery Scheme

 Former Hidalgo County commissioner A.C.
-Cuellar is among three more people in federal custody this hour, as arrests continue in connection with a purported bribery scheme related to the overhaul of the Weslaco water treatment plant.
+Cuellar is among three people in federal custody this afternoon, as arrests continue in connection with a purported bribery scheme related to the rebuilding of the Weslaco water treatment plant.

-Federal agents Friday morning arrested the former Precinct 1 commissioner, along with former Weslaco city commissioner John Cuellar and Rio Grande City school trustee Daniel Garcia.
-None has been formally charged but all three were implicated in separate indictments.
-Those indictments charge Weslaco businessman Richard Quintanilla and former Rio Grande City municipal judge Leonel Lopez in the widespread bribery case.
+Federal agents this morning arrested the former Precinct 1 commissioner, along with former Weslaco city commissioner John Cuellar and Rio Grande City school trustee Daniel Garcia.
+The Cuellars are facing bribery, money laundering, and conspiracy charges, while Garcia is being charged with money laundering conspiracy.

 Comments